pythonomar22/isdsim/README.md

 5. Looking for matches that result in a syndrome match
 6. Constructing and checking candidate error vectors

+### BKW Algorithm

+BKW (Blum-Kalai-Wasserman) is another approach for solving the syndrome decoding problem:
+1. Transforms the parity-check matrix into a convenient form
+2. Splits columns into blocks
+3. Uses a collision-finding approach based on the birthday paradox
+4. Reconstructs candidate error vectors from the found collisions

 ## References

 - Prange, E. (1962).
 The use of information sets in decoding cyclic codes.
 IRE Transactions on Information Theory, 8(5), 5-9.
 - Stern, J. (1989).
 A method for finding codewords of small weight.
 In Coding Theory and Applications (pp. 106-113).
 Springer.
+- Blum, A., Kalai, A., & Wasserman, H. (2003).
+Noise-tolerant learning, the parity problem, and the statistical query model.
+Journal of the ACM, 50(4), 506-519.

 ## License